x4nth055/emotion-recognition-using-speech/README.md

 - [**RAVDESS**](https://zenodo.org/record/1188976) : The **R**yson **A**udio-**V**isual **D**atabase of **E**motional **S**peech and **S**ong that contains 24 actors (12 male, 12 female), vocalizing two lexically-matched statements in a neutral North American accent.
 - [**TESS**](https://tspace.library.utoronto.ca/handle/1807/24487) : **T**oronto **E**motional **S**peech **S**et that was modeled on the Northwestern University Auditory Test No. 6 (NU-6; Tillman & Carhart, 1966).
 A set of 200 target words were spoken in the carrier phrase "Say the word _____' by two actresses (aged 26 and 64 years).
 - [**EMO-DB**](http://emodb.bilderbar.info/docu/) : As a part of the DFG funded research project SE462/3-1 in 1997 and 1999 we recorded a database of emotional utterances spoken by actors.
 The recordings took place in the anechoic chamber of the Technical University Berlin, department of Technical Acoustics.
 Director of the project was Prof. Dr. W. Sendlmeier, Technical University of Berlin, Institute of Speech and Communication, department of communication science.
 Members of the project were mainly Felix Burkhardt, Miriam Kienast, Astrid Paeschke and Benjamin Weiss.
-- **Custom** : Some unbalanced noisy dataset that is located in `data/train-custom` for training and `data/test-custom` for testing in which you can add/remove recording samples easily by converting the raw audio to 16000 sample rate, and mono channel (this is provided in `create_wavs.py` script in ``convert_audio(audio_path)`` method ).
+- **Custom** : Some unbalanced noisy dataset that is located in `data/train-custom` for training and `data/test-custom` for testing in which you can add/remove recording samples easily by converting the raw audio to 16000 sample rate, mono channel (this is provided in `create_wavs.py` script in ``convert_audio(audio_path)`` method ) and adding the emotion to the end of audio file name separated with '_' (e.g "20190616_125714_happy.wav" will be parsed automatically as happy)

 ### Emotions available
-So the total emotions available are "neutral", "calm", "happy" "sad", "angry", "fear", "disgust", "ps" (pleasant surprise) and "boredom".
+There are 9 emotions available: "neutral", "calm", "happy" "sad", "angry", "fear", "disgust", "ps" (pleasant surprise) and "boredom".
 ## Feature Extraction
 Feature extraction is the main part of the speech emotion recognition system.
 It is basically accomplished by changing the speech waveform to a form of parametric representation at a relatively lesser data rate.